fleekgonzalo/Quartz/content/storing-digital-assets-securely/post.md

 ---
 When you lose access to your bank account you can simply request a password change, but cryptocurrency is ruled by code and cryptography alone, meaning there is no such thing as customer support.

-In this blogpost we will learn:
+In this blogpost you will learn:
-- what is public key cryptography
+- What is public key cryptography
-- what wallet programs do under the hood
+- What wallet programs do under the hood
-- risk modeling
+- Risk modeling
-- common threats
+- Common threats

 # Introductory Concepts